 Never Use Black Hat SEO Tactics

-Nowadays, the search engines are pretty good at catching and penalizing those websites using less than legitimate SEO optimizations.
+Nowadays, the search engines are pretty good at catching and penalizing those websites using less than legitimate SEO tactics.
 No more keyword stuffing or buying links.
 Don’t bother trying to outsmart the search bots.
-Although you might enjoy some short term success, eventually it will all come tumbling down, just like a ton of bricks.
+Although you might enjoy some short term success, eventually it will come tumbling down like a ton of bricks.
 If you’re not sure just ask yourself if you’re truly keeping things honest.
 Remember, it’s all about providing the searcher with the exceptional content, exactly as they expect to see when clicking or tapping on the link in the SERPs.
 Put your site’s visitors first.
 Provide them with the best experience possible and all will be well.

 I know all this can sound a bit overwhelming and yes, SEO is hard work and it does take time.
 There is no magic lamp however, done right your new website will be ready you to move forward and continue optimizing and improving your website in the future.
-Once you have enough valuable content you will see measurable improvements in your search engine rankings and yes, it will pay off later.
+Once you have enough well structured content you will see measurable improvements in your search engine rankings and yes, it will pay off later.